richkuz/schema-tools/README.md

 SETUP

 Create `log_index` to log the migration state.
-- The migration logs when it starts a new step along with a description.
+- The migration logs when it starts and completes a step along with a description.
-- The migration logs when it completes a step.
-- If the migration starts and there is already an in-progress migration log, the migration will abort and suggest running `rake 'schema:migrate_retry[products]'` to retry a failed migration.

 STEP 1